 Take a Cue From Winnie the Pooh

-I’ll admit, I love the wisdom in the Winnie the Pooh books.
+I love the wisdom in the Winnie the Pooh books.
 Winnie the Pooh Day is officially January 18th, which helps honor one of the most beloved children’s book characters ever.
-But as a friendship expert, I especially love the wisdom on relationships shared in the Winnie the Pooh books.
+I especially love the wisdom on relationships shared in the Winnie the Pooh books.
 Post a few Winnie the Pooh quotes on a friend’s wall or write them into a card this month.
 Let these positive words set the tone for your relationship.